 In addition to these schools and various private-school options, several programs are available to Dana Shores residents within Hillsborough County Public Schools including magnet programs, school choice, choice attractor programs, and charter schools.
 We’ve provided some detail on each of these programs and you can also find out more here: https://www.sdhc.k12.fl.us/doc/221.
-The application period for magnet and choice programs generally runs from late October through the end of December each year; families are notified of admission decisions in mid-February.
+The application period for magnet and choice programs generally runs from late October through sometime in December each year; families are typically notified of admission decisions in January or February.

 The following decision tree may prove useful in navigating some of these options.